Haruma-K/UnityDebugSheet/README.md

 ```

 ### Demo
-You can try the demo by cloning this repository itself and playing the demo scenes.
+You can try the demo by cloning `this repository itself and playing the demo scenes.
-The following demo scenes are available.
+The following demo scenes are av`ailable.

 **Character Viewer: CharacterViewerDemo.unity**